The Essay Prompts for Fall 2014 Applicants

 - Please write five sentences describing yourself, your life, and your experiences that taken together form an accurate view of who you are.
 Be creative!

-Do not list information provided in your résumé.
+Do not list information provided in your résumé or in your essays.
 This is not a rehash.

 These five sentences should be little nuggets of information that give us insight into who you are.
 It's information that you couldn't work/sneak into an essay or onto your résumé, but information you feel is really important in showing us just who you are, "where you come from" and how you are "Plan II-ey."
 The sentences should not simply reiterate information from your résumé, but they may enhance information mentioned on your résumé.
 Smart applicants will make good use of this little "application gift," and make each of the five sentences about something different.